-Cucumbers and dill have a natural affinity for each other.
-Blend them together with potatoes and cream and you have a velvety soup oozing with flavor.
-This soup is most delicious when served cold.
+This simple yet decadent cold creamy soup oozing with the flavors of cucumbers and dill is easy to make and serve.
 Whether used as a proper first course or served as shooters at a cocktail party, everyone will enjoy it.
 For a little crunch-serve this soup with a sesame stick on the side.

 Prep time: 30 minutes

 Cream of Cucumber Soup with Dill

 By June 11, 2014Published:

 - 4 pounds Idaho Potatoes peeled and chopped coarsely